Sikbik/fluxd-rust/fluxd_rust/docs/INDEXES.md

 ## Index lifecycle

 Indexes are maintained during block connect.
-There are no runtime flags to disable txindex, address index, or timestamp index in the Rust daemon yet.
+There are no runtime flags to disable txindex, spent index, address index, or timestamp index in the Rust daemon yet.
 For a full rebuild of indexes, perform a fresh sync by clearing the data dir.

 Note: `BlockUndo` is also generated during block connect.
 If undo/reorg support